 Strategy 3: Improve your online presence

 A strong and engaging online presence is a non-negotiable for nonprofits hoping to increase donations.
-Here are a few ways to do that.
+Here are a few ways improve a website for a nonprofit.

 Create a compelling website